apache/accumulo-website/_docs-2/getting-started/clients.md

     java -classpath /path/to/my.jar:/path/to/dep.jar:$(accumulo classpath) com.my.Main arg1 arg2

-If you would like to review which jars are included, the `accumulo classpath` command can output a more human readable format using the `-d` option which enables debugging:

-    accumulo classpath -d

 ### Use the accumulo command

 Another option for running your code is to use the Accumulo script which can execute a